ATM90E32 Power Sensor

 CircuitSetup Split Single Phase Real Time Whole House Energy Meter.

-The CircuitSetup 6-Channel Energy Monitor can read 6 current channels and 2 voltage channels at a time, this board has two ATM90E32 ICs and requires two sensors to be configured in ESPHome.
+The CircuitSetup 6-Channel Energy Meter can read 6 current channels and 2 voltage channels at a time, this board has two ATM90E32 ICs and requires two sensors to be configured in ESPHome.

 ../../_images/atm90e32-cs-6chan-full.jpg